naturalis/puppet-base/README.md

 puppet-base
 ===================

-Puppet module to install basic system management tools
+Puppet module to install basic system management tools and regular system maintenance tasks

 For more information using this tool: https://github.com/naturalis/puppet-base